eamonnk/appinfra/Modules/M05-Compliance and Security/L04-Module Review Questions/01-Compliance and Security review questions.md

 <<display_name:Review Question 3; weight:1; max_attempts:2; rerandomize:never; showanswer:finished; show_reset_button:false>>

->>What component in Azure DevOps can you use to store, organize and share access to packages, and integrate those packages them with your continuous integration and continuous delivery pipeline?<<
+>>What Azure DevOps component stores, organizes and shares access to packages, and integrates packages with your continuous integration and continuous delivery pipeline?<<

 [[
 Test Plans
 (Azure Artifacts)
 Boards
 Pipelines
 ]]

 [explanation]
 Azure Artifacts is the correct answer.

+All other answers are incorrect.

 Azure Artifacts is an integral part of the component workflow, which you can use to organize and share access to your packages.
-It allows you to:
+Azure Artifacts allows you to:
 Keep your artifacts organized.
 Share code easily by storing Apache Maven, npm, and NuGet packages together.
 You can store packages using Universal Packages, eliminating the need to store binaries in Git.
 Protect your packages.
 Keep every public source package you use, including packages from npmjs and nuget.org, safe in your feed where only you can delete it, and where it’s backed by the enterprise-grade Azure SLA.
 Integrate seamless package handling into your CI/CD pipeline.
 Easily access all your artifacts in builds and releases.
 Artifacts integrate natively with the Azure Pipelines CI/CD tool.

-All other answers are incorrect.
 [explanation]

 ---